Ford

 Ford also announced the growth of its mobile service, which is highlighted in Ford’s third-quarter earnings.

-“The number of Ford Pro mobile service vehicles grew by 70% year-over-year, with nearly 1-in-10 Ford Pro repair orders now completed by a mobile service vehicle,” the company announced in a statement.
+“Repair orders fulfilled by the company’s fleet of about 2,400 mobile service vehicles grew by 70%, with nearly 1-in-10 Ford Pro repair orders now completed by a mobile service vehicle,” the company announced in a statement.

 Mobile service is a growing trend among fleets across the country.
 Jim Xintaris, general manager of a heavy-duty truck dealership in Michigan, believes mobile repair is “the future” of vehicle servicing.